tessolveSemiconductor/terabox.io/GettingStarted.md

 9. Download the **AWS Security credentials** from the next window.
 These credentials are required for setting up Greengrass core on the Terabox.

 ## Installing Greengrass Core Software on Terabox

-AWS IoT Greengrass Core can be installed on the Terabox using 2 ways
+ AWS IoT Greengrass Core can be installed on the Terabox using 2 ways.
+ User can choose any of the below two methods as per their convenience, if user is familiar with AWS, they can choose using IAM Console procedure else can follow the Terminal Command procedure.

 ### **Installing Through AWS IAM Console**